soloclz/agreed-time/docs/product/spec.md

 - Drag-to-select interaction for time slots
 - Bottom fixed bar with expandable panel for selected slots
 - Responsive design with mobile considerations
+- Public result view and organizer dashboard share a heatmap/participant list backed by the results API.
+- Organizer name is required by the backend; the UI defaults an empty name to `"Organizer"` when creating an event.

 ---